 During the 1990s and noughties amphetamine was a popular drug among young people attending all night parties and dance events.

-According to Home Office statistics published in 2016, around 1 in 10 adults aged 16 to 59 in England and Wales said they had used amphetamine at some point in their lives (10.3%).
-0.6% of 16 to 59 year olds said they had used amphetamines in the last year.
+According to Home Office statistics published in 2019, 9% of adults aged 16 to 59 in England and Wales said they had used amphetamine at some point in their lives.
+A slight reduction on previous years.
 This makes amphetamine the fourth most popular illegal drug in England and Wales.

 According to the results of DrugScope’s 2014 street drug survey, amphetamine powder tends to sell at about £13 a gram.